TI-Toolkit/tokens-wiki/tokens/Horizontal.md

 :End
 ```

-If working with TI 84+C version calculators, the `Horizontal` command takes an additional color argument, as shown below:
+If working with TI 84+C version calculators, the <tt>Horizontal</tt> command takes an additional color argument, as shown below:

 ```ti-basic
 Horizontal 5,GRAY